zdangata/capstone/README.md

 Setting the `FLASK_APP` variable to `flaskr` directs flask to use the `flaskr` directory and the `__init__.py` file to find the application.

 ## Authentication
+Role Based Access Control (RBAC) has been configured using [Auth0](https://auth0.com/).
+Three user profiles were created and each assigned one of the following rules:

+* casting assistant
+* casting director
+* executive producer

+Each role has a unique bearer token, which will be used to authorise the requests available to that particular role.

 ## Testing